Best Cheap Gaming PC Desktop Under $400 Dollars, Build A Console Killer in 2020

-In a $400 build a solid state drive just doesn’t make the cut.
-They are too expensive and your money is better spent pushing for the best possible video card possible.
+In a $400 build a dedicated GPU just doesn’t make the cut.
+They are too expensive and your money is better spent on a more powerful CPU with on board graphics.
 It would be something to look into down the road as an upgrade however and is a great quality of life piece.

 Last but not least are all the rest of the peripherals that aid you in your gaming endeavors.
 If you are looking for a new gaming monitor, keyboard, mouse, headset or speaker system take a look at those options above or navigate up to the header bar of this website to check out other great picks.

 There are a lot of awesome free operating systems to utilize at this point such as Linux Ubuntu or Steam OS.
 A lot of people prefer to use these for various reasons.
 Mainly just as an alternative to Windows.